nico-bachner/md-paper/README.md

         ```sh
         # Navigate to where you cloned this repo to, usually this would be in your home folder
         cd ~/

-        # Navigate into the repo using the cd command
+        # Then navigate into the repo using the cd command
         cd md-to-pdf
         ```
     0. Now navigate into your project folder: